 If you have any experience in personal injury cases, chances are you groan with frustration at even the thought of handling a case involving a Medicare lien.
-And with good reason!
+And with good reason.
 In my experience, getting information out of Medicare is like pulling teeth, to put it mildly.

-But if you start early, and remain organized, you can prevent Medicare from holding up your settlement check at the end of your case, which can happen if you do not have Medicare's final demand when it's time for the adjuster to issue the settlement check.
+If you start early, and remain organized, you can prevent Medicare from holding up your settlement check at the end of your case, which can happen if you do not have Medicare's final demand when it's time for the adjuster to issue the settlement check.

-In addition to finding out information about any type of lien at your first meeting with the client, be sure to find out if the client receives Medicare benefits.
+In addition to finding out information about any type of lien claim at your first meeting with the client, be sure to find out if the client receives Medicare benefits.
 If so, make a copy of their Medicare card, and be sure to copy both sides.

 Ask the client if they have received any correspondence from Medicare; be sure to make copies of those as well.
 These may be in the form of Explanation of Benefits statements, bills, or letters.